+The Southwest Houston region features the desirable residential areas of Sugar Land and Missouri City, which are also some of the fastest-growing cities in the state, along with nearby Pearland.
 The busy Southwest Freeway submarket falls within this territory, and office space in Southwest Houston provides access to an array of amenities, events, cultures and business opportunities radiating in every direction.
 Manufacturing, warehousing, energy, healthcare, engineering, software and retail are just some of the industries thriving in the region.

 Southwest Houston in Three Adjectives:

 The Southwest Houston region runs southwest from the outer edge of Loop 610, with the Westpark Tollway serving as an approximate northern boundary and Highway 288 as the eastern boundary.
 The area extends southwest past Highway 6 to Missouri City and Sugar Land.
 Included in the area are the Sam Houston Parkway and US-59 – the busiest stretch of freeway in Houston.
 Missouri City, Bellaire, Sharpstown, and the neighborhoods of Brays Oaks and Meyerland can all be found in Southwest Houston, with Pearland just a stone’s throw away.

 Renting Southwest Houston office space puts you in close proximity to several of the most well-known neighborhoods in the city.
 Bellaire office space is home to Frost Bank’s Houston-area offices as well as AT&T Inc.’s Houston headquarters, Chevron and CenterPoint Energy.
 Brays Oaks offers some of the best values in the Houston housing market and is home to Foodarama’s corporate headquarters.
 Meyerland has become popular with young families, with property values continuing to increase.
 Meyerland Plaza’s outdoor shopping center pulls in shoppers from all over the city.